 Within a few months my Denver life was in full swing, the improv troupe gelled, I found my would be life partner.
 And experienced a proper snowy-white-winter for the first time in my life.
 Still, I had yet to find my coveted teacher training.

 In the spring of 2001 I resumed the search for the best yoga teacher training in Denver in earnest.
 No such training existed.
 The city’s yoga scene was still quite young.
-Creative varieties of vinyasa had yet to be born, incense still burned in classes, and everyone still said “www.” as part of the prelude to the name of a website.
+Creative varieties of vinyasa had yet to be born, incense still burned in classes.
+And everyone still said “www.” as part of the prelude to the name of a website.

 Empty handed, I returned to my naitive California for the summer.

 Empty handed, I returned to my naitive California for the summer to take my fist ever formal yoga teacher training at the Mount Madonna Center.
-Like a deprived sapling that receives its first proper rays of sunlight and a healthy dose of water to drink, my soul was relished.
+Like a deprived sapling that receives its first proper rays of sunlight and a healthy dose of water to drink, my soul blossomed.
 I met people from all over the country, took yoga classes for 12 hours a day and slept in the redwoods.
 The experience initiated me to become a full time yoga instructor.

 Pieced together a delightful Frankenstein of a program.